dhh1128/codecraft.co/how-to-point-in-code.md

 Another use case is to name paths or flows through code.
 Suppose you have a complex function that can flow in a couple dozen different ways due to permutations from conditionals and switch statements.
 How do you hyperlink to one of the paths that's dangerous, or that has performance problems?
 You can name branch points in the logic, and then hyperlink to the composite: <code><span style="color:green;">// Be careful when you edit code path <span style="text-decoration:underline;color:blue;">#A->C->C.1->G->X</span>; it is very sensitive to timing.</span></code>.</dd></dl>
 <h3>Triangulation</h3>
 Having more and better names is good, but it's not enough by itself.
-You may remember that in my previous post, I complained about the fragility of line numbers--we can't use them as permanent hyperlinks, because they change too often.
+You may remember that in my previous post, I complained about the fragility of line numbers &mdash; we can't use them as permanent hyperlinks, because they change too often.

-The positional names I mentioned above are subject to this same limitation--and to a lesser extent, some of the other names might "break" over time as well.
+The positional names I mentioned above are subject to this same limitation &mdash; and to a lesser extent, some of the other names might "break" over time as well.

 The way we fix this is to diff and triangulate.
-A given construct has multiple names--positional, natural, perhaps explictly assigned anchors...
+A given construct has multiple names &mdash; positional, natural, perhaps explictly assigned anchors...
 During compilation, as hyperlinks are evaluated, the compiler could store the main name that was used to construct a hyperlink, but also alternate names that resolve the same place.
 During refactors or subsequent compilation passes, alternate names could be used to repair broken links.
 Much as a diffing algorithm finds sequences of identical lines and then narrows in on what's changed to establish correspondence in a before-and-after view, a name diffing algorithm could repair links by isolating just those sequences of names that have changed, and then automatically updating broken variants when a majority of remaining names still agrees.

 This allows warnings to hyperlink to their associated location in code, and to preserve that mapping across maintenance and evolution of the codebase.
 It makes other hyperlinks far more robust as well.